-- n.
-An MCOP that is not a qualified health maintenance organization shall report to ODM a description of certain transactions with parties of interest as outlined in Section 1903(m)(4)(A) of SSA [42 U.S.C.
+- An MCOP that is not a qualified health maintenance organization shall report to ODM a description of certain transactions with parties of interest as outlined in Section 1903(m)(4)(A) of SSA [42 U.S.C.
 1396b(m)(4)(A)]. - o.
-Treatment of Recoveries made by the MCOP from Overpayments to Providers.
-Pursuant to 42 CFR 438.608, the MCOP shall: - i.
-Immediately notify ODM BPI if the MCOP acts to recoup improperly paid funds (including overpayments due to fraud, waste, and abuse) in violation of this appendix.
-ODM BPI will issue written instructions, including any applicable timeframes, in response to the notification of improper recovery and the MCOP shall comply with those instructions; and - ii.
-Require any network provider to report to the MCOP when it has received an overpayment, to return the overpayment to the MCOP within 60 calendar days after the date on which the overpayment was identified, and to notify the MCOP in writing of the reason for the overpayment.
+Treatment of Recoveries made by the MCOP from Overpayments to Providers. - i.
+Pursuant to 42 CFR 438.608, the MCOP shall: - 1.
+Immediately notify ODM BPI if the MCOP acts to recoup an overpayment related to fraud, waste or abuse without requesting deconfliction.
+ODM BPI will issue written instructions, including any applicable timeframes, in response to the notification of overpayment and the MCOP shall comply with those instructions; and